 - Youths view of family/school//environmental circumstances

 - Risk Factors and Protective Factors

 - Recommendations regarding placement (if requested), juvenile sex offender registry, safety and supervision planning, and treatment including recommendations regarding reunification of siblings in situations of interfamilial sexual abuse.

 Occupational Therapy Assessment

-We bring our compassion and professional expertise to every youth we treat, individualizing their treatment because ‘one size fits one’.
-Our clinicians work to understand how a youth’s current behavior problem might have started as a creative solution to an unlivable situation.
+We bring our compassion and professional expertise to every youth we treat, individualizing their treatment.
+Our clinicians work to understand how a youths current behavior problem might have started as a creative solution to an unlivable situation.
 We carefully evaluate the impacts of family mental health history, early environment, and trauma on the behaviors under scrutiny.
-We consult with parents, teachers and physicians to craft a comprehensive road map to wellness.
+We consult with parents, teachers, and physicians to craft a comprehensive road map to wellness.

 For an example of what is involved in a Youth Assessment, please read Jamal's Story.

 Jamal was 7 when he was referred to our on-site clinical psychologist, Donna A. Rifken.
 He was living in one of our treatment foster homes after suffering terrible physical abuse at the hands of his biologic father, with whom he lived.
 In his young life, Jamal had witnessed parental drug use, a fatal shooting in his front yard over drugs and repeated domestic violence against his mother.
 His older siblings were ’farmed out’ to family members, but no one was able or willing to take Jamal.